widemberg-nobre/PaperMA-DGLM/README.md

 # PaperMA-DGLM
-Supplement of the pper: "Causal Mediation Effect Estimates via Dynamic Generalized Linear Models"
+Supplement of the paper: "Causal Mediation Effect Estimates via Dynamic Generalized Linear Models"

 An unworked version of the dataset is available in the folder 'datasetSIH'.